aristocratos/bpytop/README.md

 #### Mac Os X

-Will not display correctly in the standard terminal!
+Will not display correctly in the standard terminal (unless truecolor is set to False)!
 Recommended alternative [iTerm2](https://www.iterm2.com/)

 Will also need to be run as superuser to display stats for processes not owned by user.